magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 [^1]: Ajahn Chah is referring to his trip to England, France and the USA
     in 1979.

-[^2]: Nak Tham Ehk: The third and highest level of examinations in in
+[^2]: Nak Tham Ehk: The third and highest level of examinations in
-    Thailand.
+    Dhamma and Vinaya in Thailand.